ChangfuXu/DEdgeAI/README.md

 # DEdgeAI Implementation
-This repo is an implementation of our paper "DEdgeAI: Latent Action Diffusion Scheduling for Edge-enabled Distributed AI-Generated Content", **submitted to INFOCOM 2025**.
-DEdgeAI is an edge-enabled distributed AIGC system that can orchestrate multiple edge devices for expedited and resource-efficient AIGC processing.
-In this repo, we implement the proposed LAD-TS method, Baselines, and Refined SD3-medium deployment in our paper.
+This repo is an implementation of our paper "**A Distributed Edge System for Accelerating AIGC Services with Latent Action Diffusion Scheduling**", **submitted to INFOCOM 2025**.
+We propose DEdgeAI, a distributed edge system with a novel Latent Action Diffusion-based Task Scheduling (LAD-TS) method that can orchestrate multiple edge devices for expedited and resource-efficient AIGC services.
+In this repo, we implement the proposed LAD-TS method, Baselines, and Refined SD3-medium (reSD3-medium) deployment in our paper.

 ### Text-to-image with DEdgeAI
 <div align=center>